Driven-dissipative quantum mechanics on a lattice: Simulating a fermionic reservoir on a quantum computer: Introduction

 In addition to removing energy from a system, dissipation can also be the source of the phenomena one wants to study.
 For example, in the case of lattice electrons driven by an electric field, an isolated noninteracting system displays Bloch oscillations\cite{Bloch1929,Zener1934}, leading to an alternating current due to Bragg reflection at the Brillouin zone boundaries.
 Conversely, when interactions are turned on, dynamical mean field theory (DMFT) \cite{Georges1996} predicts that Bloch oscillations are damped as the system heats to an infinite temperature steady state where the current ultimately vanishes \cite{Freericks2006}.
-When dissipation with the environment is taken into account, both noninteracting\cite{Han2012} and interacting \cite{Amaricci2012,Li2015} systems stabilize a DC current in the steady state, that depends nontrivially on the interactions and the electric field intensities.
+When dissipation with the environment is taken into account, both noninteracting\cite{Han2012} and interacting \cite{Amaricci2012,Li2015} systems stabilize a DC current in the steady state, that depends non trivially on the interactions and the electric field intensities.
 Of course, this is exactly what any real system also does, as we know from Ohm's law.
 Properly treating the dissipation is critical to being able to understand physical phenomena like Ohm's law.

-On the other hand, the difficulty to address strongly correlated systems in a nonperturbative way remains an obstacle for the classical simulation of driven-dissipative systems, even for model systems like the Hubbard model.
-But simulations of quantum many-body models have been successfully performed using cold atom quantum simulators \cite{Bloch2008}.
-Such simulations are analog simulations, meaning that a physical system ({\it e.~g.} cold atoms), set under specific physical conditions ({\it e.~g.} placed in an optical lattice), can reproduce the dynamics of another physical system of interest ({\it e.~g.} electrons in solids).
+The difficulty in addressing strongly correlated systems in a nonperturbative way remains an obstacle for the classical simulation of driven-dissipative systems, even for model systems like the Hubbard model.
+However, simulations of quantum many-body models have been successfully performed using cold atom quantum simulators \cite{Bloch2008}.
+Such simulations are analog simulations, meaning that a physical system ({e.g.} cold atoms), set under specific physical conditions ({e.g.} placed in an optical lattice), can reproduce the dynamics of another physical system of interest ({e.g.} electrons in solids).
 Other quantum simulators include trapped ions, which intrinsically simulate the transverse-field Ising model with tunable long-range interactions \cite{Kim2010,Britton2012}, or the Dicke model~\cite{bollinger_dicke}.
 One can view these quantum simulators as essentially just being well-controlled experiments, which does allow one to learn new things about these complex systems.
-Nevertheless, just as one moved from analog to digital computation when classical computers were being developed, there is great interest in transitioning toward digital quantum computation, following the progression from analog to digital classical computation.
+Nevertheless, there is great interest in transitioning toward digital quantum computation, following the progression from analog to digital classical computation.